Ann R.C. Martin

 Office: Arts 420

-Ann Martin has written on Canadian and Anglo-American modernism for journals such as Canadian Literature and Woolf Studies Annual.
-Her interests in cultural studies, gender performance, and children’s literature are reflected in her book, Red Riding Hood and the Wolf in Bed (2006), which addresses the significance of fairy tales in the prose of James Joyce, Virginia Woolf, and Djuna Barnes.
-Currently, she is researching Dorothy L. Sayers as part of a larger project on the role of the automobile in works of British modernism.
+Ann Martin is the Vice-President of the International Virginia Woolf Society and has published on Canadian, American, and British modernisms for journals such as Canadian Literature and Woolf Studies Annual.
+Her interests in cultural studies, gender performance, and children’s literature are reflected in articles on Virginia Woolf and Emma Donoghue, as well as in her monograph: Red Riding Hood and the Wolf in Bed (UTP 2006; reprint 2007), which addresses the multifaceted role of fairy tales in the modernist prose of James Joyce, Virginia Woolf, and Djuna Barnes.
+An interdisciplinary methodology has also informed her work on the Scholarship of Teaching and Learning through collaborative articles published in CELT and CJSoTL.

 Publications (Most Recent)

 - Martin, A. "'Unity--Dispersity': Virginia Woolf and the Contradictory Motif of the Motor-Car."
-In Virginia Woolf: Twenty-First Century Approaches, 1st ed., edited by Jeanne Dubino, Gill Lowe, Vara Neverow, and Kathryn Simpson.
-Edinburgh: Edinburgh University Press.
-(In Press)
+In Virginia Woolf: Twenty-First Century Approaches, 1st ed., edited by Jeanne Dubino, Gill Lowe, Vara Neverow, and Kathryn Simpson, 93-110.
+Edinburgh: Edinburgh University Press, 2015.

-- Ann Martin, Kathryn Holland, eds.
+- Martin, A., & K. Holland, eds.
 Interdisciplinary / Multidisciplinary Woolf: The Selected Papers of the 22nd Annual International Conference on Virginia Woolf.
 Clemson, S.C.: Clemson University Digital Press, 2013.

 - Martin, A. "'Whose Body?' by Dorothy L. Sayers."
 The Literary Encyclopedia.

 - Martin, A, Erin DeLathouwer, Jasmine Liska, & Wendy Roy.
 "Multidisciplinary Collaborations Through Learning Communities: Navigating Anxiety."
-CELT V: 2012.
+CELT V (2012): 27-32.

 - Martin, A. "Generational Collaborations in Emma Donoghue's Kissing the Witch: Old Tales in New Skins."
 Children's Literature Association Quarterly 35, 1 (2010): 4-25.